Beams logo

 When you might want extra Beams support

-For larger or more complex projects, our optional Project Management Support is the upgrade.
+Your builder runs the project day to day.
+For larger or more complex projects, you can opt in to additional Beams Project Management Support.
 It adds weekly site visits, hands-on coordination, and proactive support, for 20% of the build cost.

 What it adds